-The Michigan Aerospace Foundation (MAF) is the sister organization of the Yankee Air Museum, and was formed to plan and fund future expansion of the Museum facilities.
+The Michigan Aerospace Foundation (MAF) is the independent fundraising arm of the Yankee Air Museum, and was formed to plan and fund future expansion of the Museum facilities.

 The Foundation was established under the leadership of Dennis Norton, one of the Museum’s founders and its first president.

 After the tragic fire in October, 2004, which destroyed the hangar that housed the Museum, the Foundation’s mission took on a new cast: raising the funds to rebuild the Yankee Air Museum.